mosip/mosip-infra/deployment/v3/README.md

 There are two Kubernetes clusters - one for [Rancher](https://www.rancher.com/) and another for all MOSIP modules.
 Rancher is used for cluster administration and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 MOSIP modules are installed via [Helm Charts](https://github.com/mosip/mosip-helm/tree/1.2.0).
 The modules may be installed in High Availability (HA) mode by replicating the [pods](https://kubernetes.io/docs/concepts/workloads/pods/).

-We provide installation instructions for both, cloud (here AWS) an on-premise (on-prem).
+We provide installation instructions for both, cloud (here AWS) and on-premise (on-prem).

 ## Cloud versus on-prem
 There are certain differences between cloud and on-prem deployments.
 Few of them are given below: